Praying with confidence

 Salvation through the name

-There are two key words in v13: 'name' and 'know' (Greek to understand, to realize).
-God wants us to know, understand and realize that we have eternal life through belief in the name of his Son, Jesus Christ.
+There are two keys words in v13 of our opening text: the word 'name' and the word 'know' (Greek know, understand).
+God wants us to know and to understand that we have eternal life by believing in the name of his Son, Jesus Christ.

 But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.
 (Joh 20:31)

-Both of those verses speak about having eternal life through the name of Jesus.
-But how can we have eternal life through his name?
+That verse also speaks about us having eternal life by believing in the name of Jesus.
+But how can we have eternal life by believing in his name?
 We have it because his name represents his person.
 Act 10:43 says:

 The name represents the person who hung and died on the cross for our sins, and through whom we have forgiveness.
-God wants us to know, to understand and to realize that those who believe in the name of his Son have (at this very moment) eternal life through his name.
 As Act 4:12 says:

 Praying according to God's will

-Having heard God speak to us, let's take this truth and apply it to our lives.
-God's will is revealed in his Word; we need to read his Word until we become certain of his will.
+God's will is revealed in his Word.
+We need to read his Word until we become certain of his will.
 Once we are certain of his will we can pray with confidence, knowing that our prayers will be answered.
 Let's look at two examples.

 Praying for healing